Nizam-Chaudhary/passman-fe/README.md

 	- [ ] allow user to not ask master password every time and save it locally (unsafe &
 	- [ ] not urgent)
  - [ ] `UI Responsive for mobile and other screen sizes
+ - update settings to use the sidebar same as home page with the settings options and back button.
 ### Passman Extension:
 - [ ] user login
 - [ ] redirect to website for signup and registration process